coderefinery/train-the-trainer/_episodes/06-lessons.md

 lessons (that's easier and is done more often).
 Then, the process of creating new lessons.

+> ## Practice backwards design
+>
+> Choose a simple lesson topic and apply backwards lesson design.
+You
+> won't get all the way through, but come up with a logical
+> progression of exercises.
+>
+> Some suggestions:
+> - Regular expressions
+> - Making papers in LaTeX
+> - Making figures in your favorite programming language
+> - Linux shell basics
+> - Something non-technical, such as painting a room
+> - An instructor training for CodeRefinery
+>
+> How does this compare to other lessons you have designed?
+>
+{: .challenge}

+> ## Backwards lesson design in practice (advanced)
+>
+> Was this instructor training material backwards-designed?
+How can
+> you tell?
+>
+{: .challenge}

 ## Contributing to existing lessons